 >>> def func(): print("Inside func()")

-To call a function simply write the name.
+To call a function simply write the function name with the braces.

 >>> func() #calling the func() function Inside func()